cerbervs/cerbervs.github.io/content/code/dont-blindly-trust-libraries.md

 large sprawling signatures, color; all of these add up to a sizable image file.
 In testing, most of these images ended up being around 12-13MB.

-Obviously this is a problem for using Textract.
-Cue the need for a solution to making the images smaller before transferring them to Textract.
-We discussed several solutions to this problem, ultimately leading to us with no clear answers.
+Obviously this is a problem when using Textract. \*Cue the need for a solution to making the images smaller before transferring.\* We discussed several ideas, ultimately leading to no clear answers before testing.

 Textract specifically recommends a DPI of 300 for optimal processing.
-This is, frankly, a huge DPI for a document that is 300mm long, and factored into our decisions.
-First we discussed compressing the image in the hopes that it would reduce the file size, but this was quickly shot down by my senior dev who believes, as do I, that we would be sacrificing a lot of valid text since we would ultimately be blurring the text and possibly introducing artifacts.
+This is, frankly, huge for a document that is 300mm long, and factored into our decisions.
+First we discussed compressing the image in the hopes that it would reduce the file size, but we would be sacrificing a lot of valid text since we ultimately would be blurring the text and possibly introducing artifacts.
 We also discussed converting the image to gray scale and thresholding it to black and white, then de-noising the resulting image.
 Finally, we discussed reducing the DPI of the image as a last resort, but my suspicion is that we would be an unfavorable solution to the problem given Textract's specific recommendation.

-The package implements a function called `getImageData` that is called when saving a page of the PDF as an image.
+The package in question implements a function called `getImageData` that is called when saving a page of the PDF as an image.
 Here is a code snippet of that implementation: